ThanatatD/MyUnityGameProject/README.md

 # 🎮 Unity 2D Game Collection by Thanatat_D

-This folder contains two 2D games created by me using Unity 2D, as part of my practice and learning journey in game development.
+This repository contains **two 2D games** created by me using Unity 2D as part of my self-learning and game development practice journey.

+---

-🧠 1.
+## 🧠 1.
 Alzheimer

-A memory-based puzzle game where players must remember and press the correct pattern of 9 buttons that appear randomly.
-As rounds progress, the difficulty increases, challenging your brain with faster sequences and distractions.
-Use 3 special items to aid your memory.
+A **memory-based puzzle game** where players must remember and press the correct pattern of 9 buttons that appear randomly.

+- As the rounds progress, the game becomes increasingly difficult.
+- Your brain will be challenged by **faster sequences and distractions**.
+- Includes **3 special items** to help you remember.

-Try hard not to be ALZHEIMER!
+🧩 Try hard not to be ALZHEIMER!

+---

-🐤 2.
+## 🐤 2.
 Chickshot Roulette

-⚠️ Disclaimer: This game is inspired by the original game BUCKSHOT ROULETTE.
+> ⚠️ **Disclaimer**: This game is inspired by the original game *BUCKSHOT ROULETTE*.

-However, this version is redesigned as a mobile-friendly 2D game with a unique cute chick theme.
+However, this version is a **mobile-friendly 2D redesign** with a **unique cute chick theme**.

-No sponsorship or financial gain is associated with this project.
-It was made purely for entertainment, practice, and educational purposes.
+- No sponsorship or financial gain is associated with this project.
+- It was made purely for **entertainment**, **practice**, and **educational purposes**.
-All rights and concepts belong to their respective original creators.
+- All rights and concept ideas belong to their **respective original creators**.

+---

-📱 Support & Compatibility
+## 📱 Support & Compatibility

-Platform: Android (APK file)
+- Platform: **Android (APK file)**
+- 📦 File type: `.apk`

-Note: Some devices may experience layout issues depending on resolution or hardware.
+- ⚠️ Some devices may experience **layout issues** depending on resolution or hardware.

+---

+## 💾 About the Project Source Files

+Unfortunately, due to a technical issue with the developer’s computer 😢, the **original source files were lost**.

+As these games were created primarily for practice and personal growth, **starting new projects** is more preferable than trying to **recover or recreate** what was already done.

+That said, there is an **older backup version** (unfinished) of the project source files still available.

+📩 If you are interested in viewing or exploring them, feel free to contact me via **personal email**.

+---